What is a skunk?

 Why do I have skunks?

 If you have a skunk, or on rare occasion multiple skunks, on your property, there are a few main reasons that can draw them in.
-Number one are easily accessible food sources like an existing pest infestation or naturally growing berries, leaves, and nuts.
+Number one is easily accessible food sources like an existing pest infestation or naturally growing berries, leaves, and nuts.
 They’re also drawn to easy places to find shelter such as underneath decks, in woodpiles, or in outer sheds or garages.
 They’re looking for protection, warmth, and food, so those are the things to make difficult for them to access if you want to avoid them from entering your property.

 How can I prevent skunks?